-Sean Hinton Appointed to Co-Chair the Entrepreneurs Circle of the Canadian American Business Council
+Sean Hinton and Alexandra Zanella Appointed Co-Chairs of the Entrepreneurs Circle of the Canadian American Business Council

 Sean holds an MBA from Queen's University in Canada and currently lives in Vancouver, Canada.

-Follow Sean on LinkedIn or Twitter.
+Follow Sean on LinkedIn and Twitter.

 About the Canadian American Business Council (CABC)